Funding for Graduate Students at UVa

 In-state Status.
 As a public, state-assisted institution, UVa offers graduate programs of high caliber whose basic costs (tuition and fees) are lower than those of private institutions with programs of comparable scope and quality.
 In addition, this means that in-state students incur lower fees and are easier for departments to fund.
 For further information regarding qualifications for in-state status, please consult the Virginia Status of University Students Committee: http://www.virginia.edu/uvacommittees/presidentialcommittees/VAstatus/

 Travel grants.
 Opportunities for assistance with research-related travel include: the Julian Green Fellowship, the Ellen Bayard Weedon East Asia travel grant, and the Robert J. Huskey Travel fellowship.

-The Zora Neale Hurston Award is awarded for the best graduate essay focused on women or gender written during the 20011-2012 academic year.
+The Zora Neale Hurston Award is awarded for the best graduate essay focused on women or gender written during each academic year.
 Students may submit their own work or a faculty member may submit outstanding papers.
 A student need not be a Studies in Women and Gender major or minor to be eligible.
 Please be sure to include a title page with your name, course number, and semester.
-On a separate sheet of paper, please provide the following information: Name, last 4 digits of your ID Number, Local & Permanent Address, Phone Number, and Email Address.
-There is a minimum page requirement of 25 pages.
-Please submit the paper electronically to firstname.lastname@example.org.
-If you would like to submit the paper in person, please bring four copies to the SWAG office, located in 227 Minor Hall.
+On a separate page, please provide the following information: Name, last 4 digits of your ID Number, Local & Permanent Address, Phone Number, and Email Address.
+There is a minimum page requirement of 20 double-spaced pages.
+Please submit the paper electronically to email@example.com.
+See the link above for full award guidelines.